-Executive Incentive Bonus Plan
+Bonus Plan

-Our Executive Incentive Bonus Plan, or the Bonus Plan, allows our compensation committee to provide cash incentive awards to selected employees, including our named executive officers, based upon performance goals established by our compensation committee.
+We anticipate that prior to the completion of this offering, our board of directors will adopt our Bonus Plan.
+The Bonus Plan will allow our compensation committee to provide cash incentive awards to selected employees, including our named executive officers, based upon performance goals established by our compensation committee.

-Under the Bonus Plan, our compensation committee will determine the amount of the target award, the performance period and the performance goals to be applicable to any award.
-Performance goals that include our financial results may be determined in accordance with U.S. generally accepted accounting principles, or GAAP.

-or such financial results may consist of non-GAAP financial measures, and any goals or actual results may be adjusted by our compensation committee for any reason, including without limitation, one-time items or unbudgeted or unexpected items, when determining whether the performance goals have been met.
+Under the Bonus Plan, our compensation committee will determine the performance goals applicable to any award.
+Performance goals that include our financial results may be determined in accordance with U.S. generally accepted accounting principles, or GAAP, or such financial results may consist of non-GAAP financial measures, and any actual results may be adjusted by our compensation committee for one-time items or unbudgeted or unexpected items when determining whether the performance goals have been met.
 The performance goals may be on the basis of any factors our compensation committee determines relevant and may be adjusted on an individual, divisional, business unit or company-wide basis.
 The performance goals may differ from participant to participant and from award to award.

-Our compensation committee, may, in its sole discretion and at any time, increase, reduce or eliminate an award otherwise payable to a participant with respect to any performance period.
+Our compensation committee, may, in its sole discretion and at any time, increase, reduce or eliminate a participant's actual award.